MahmoudKhaled98/ANOVA-Analysis-of-Marketing-Campaigns/README.md

 Fitting a linear regression model that predicts `Sales` using one of the independent categorical variables in `data`.

-**Question:** Which categorical variable did you choose for the model?
-Why?
 * `TV` was selected as the preceding analysis showed a strong relationship between the `TV` promotion budget and the average `Sales`.
 * `Influencer` was not selected because it did not show a strong relationship to `Sales` in the analysis.